6/10/2018 Last edited: 10/4/2024

 Remember that earlier interface for a user?
 Here’s how that same user is represented with GraphQL’s type system.
 Let me make note of a few concepts that may need clarification:

-type is a special type in GraphQL, and using it enables some nice functionality like improved caching, unique resource recognition, etc.
+2. The ID type is a special type in GraphQL, and using it enables some nice functionality like improved caching, unique resource recognition, etc.

 Note: I am using the library graphql-tools from Apollo to leverage this string type system.
 You can also use the reference implementation graphqljs, but it tends to be a bit more verbose.